Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 Jackson Town Square sets the tone for a slow, easy morning.

 Begin with breakfast at Persephone Bakery.
-The pastries are beautiful, and the space feels welcoming yet refined.
+The pastries are beautiful, and the space is so welcoming.

 If your crew wants a little thrill, head to Snow King Mountain for the Cowboy Coaster.
 It’s adventurous without becoming a full-day commitment.